Manishearth/manishearth.github.io/source/drafts/ffi.md

 So bindgen helps with creating things for Rust to call and manipulate, but not in the opposite direction. cbindgen can help here, but I'm not sure if it's advisable to have _both_ bindgen and cbindgen operating near each other on the same codebase.

 In Stylo we use a bit of a hack for this.
 Firstly, all FFI functions defined in C++ that Rust calls are declared in [one file][servobindings], and are all named `Gecko_*`.
-Bindgen supports regexes for things like whitelisting, so this naming scheme makes it easy to deal with.
+Bindgen supports regexes for things like allowlisting, so this naming scheme makes it easy to deal with.

 We also declare the FFI functions defined in Rust that C++ calls in [another file][sbl], named `Servo_*`.
 They're also all [defined in one place][glue.rs].